What is Lipiodol and how is it used?

 - lymphography in adult and pediatric patients

-- selective hepatic intra-arterial use for imaging tumors in adults with known hepatocellular carcinoma (HCC).
+- selective hepatic intra-arterial use for imaging tumors in adults with known hepatocellular carcinoma (HCC)

 DOSAGE AND ADMINISTRATION

-Draw Lipiodol into a glass syringe.
+Draw Lipiodol into a disposable syringe.

 Use the smallest possible amount of Lipiodol according to the anatomical area to be visualized.